sparkletown/sparkle/docs/create-new-environment.md

 ### Step 3: Add a New Web App to the Firebase Project

 1. Click on _Project Overview_, then again on _Project Settings_
-  - In the 'General' tab:
+  - In the _General_ tab:
-    - Go to the 'Your Apps' section at the bottom.
+    - Go to the _Your Apps_ section at the bottom.
     - Click on the `</>` button to create a new web app
     - Add firebase to your web app
     - Choose an app nickname (eg. `example-project`)